Old Bengali: Morphology

-Signs of Sanskrit, Prakrit and Avahatta can be found in the grammar of Old Bengali in various—part of speech,declension for case, genders, numbers etc.
+Signs of Sanskrit, Prakrit and Avahatta can be found in the grammar of Old Bengali in various—part of speech, declension for case, genders, numbers etc.

 In Old Bengali, adjectives had gender, which has declined in Modern Bengali.
-In the case of adverbs, the suffix /ɛ/ (এ) or /ɛm̐/ (এঁ) was added.
-Besides, adverbs are made by adding /i/ (ই) or /jə/ (ইয়া) to infinitive verbs.
+In the case of adverbs, the suffix /æ/ (এ) or /æm̐/ (এঁ) was added.
+Besides, adverbs are made by adding /i/ (ই) or /ja/ (ইয়া) to infinitive verbs.

 There were two types of pronouns—personal and demonstrative.
 Personal pronouns were of two types, and demonstrative pronouns were of five types—general demonstrative, near demonstratives, far demonstrative, relative demonstrative and indefinite demonstrative or indefinite demonstrative.
 There were no gender differences in pronouns.
 I used to refer to any gender, male or female.